Homological interpretation of extensions and biextensions of 1-motives

-is an equivalence of categories.
-According to definition~\ref{psi}, it is clear that the category $\Psi_{{\Tot}(K)}(K')$ is equivalent to the category ${\bExt}(K,K')$ of extensions of $K$ by $K'$.
-On the other hand, by Lemma~\ref{geomext} also the category $\Psi_{{\Tot}({\rL}..(K))}(K')$ is equivalent to the category ${\bExt}(K,K')$.
+is an equivalence of categories (in the symbol $\Psi_{K}(K')$, $K$ is seen as a bicomplex whose only non trivial entries are $A$ in degree (10) and $B$ in degree (00)).
+According to definition~\ref{psi}, it is clear that the category $\Psi_{K}(K')$ is equivalent to the category ${\bExt}(K,K')$ of extensions of $K$ by $K'$.
+On the other hand, by Lemma~\ref{lem:ext-geom} also the category $\Psi_{{\rL}..(K)}(K')$ is equivalent to the category ${\bExt}(K,K')$.
 Hence we can conclude. \end{proof}